saimachi/MCW-Cloud-native-applications/Hands-on-lab/HOL step-by-step - Cloud-native applications.md

    ![In the Monitoring blade, Insights is highlighted.](media/Ex2-Task8.2.png "Select Insights link")

+   >**Note**: You may need to enable insights.
+If this is the case, you may not have data over a significant time range.

 3. Review the various available dashboards and a deeper look at the various metrics and logs available on the Cluster, Nodes, Controllers, and deployed Containers.

    ![In this screenshot, the dashboards and blades are shown.
 Cluster metrics can be reviewed.](media/Ex2-Task8.3.png "Review the dashboard metrics")